kappakappa/mastermind/README.md

 ## How do I use MasterMind?

-You can run the game with the follow options:
+You can run the game using the follow options:

 ```
 usage: mastermind.py [-h] [-digit DIGIT] [-rank]